omar-elhajj00/spotify/README.md

 # spotify
-Spotify is a react library based website with spotify web api
+Spotify App is a react-based app where the user can search for specific artists and get the result bu using spitify web api.